vic797/cube-creator/README.md

 # Contribute

 Cube Creator is in **Alpha** stage so many bugs are expected.
 If you encounter one make sure to open an issue.
-Also Cube Cretor needs an icon; if you create create one and share it that would be apreciated.
+Also Cube Cretor needs an icon; if you create create one and share it that would be appreciated.

 # Development